metabrainz/musicbrainz-vm/README.md

 ## Getting started

 This project exists to create the MusicBrainz VM.
-If you would like to *use* the MusicBrainz VM, consider just downloading it from here:
+If you would like to *use* the MusicBrainz VM, consider just download a release version from here (eventually):

     https://musicbrainz.org/doc/MusicBrainz_Server/Setup

+Beta versions are released here:

+    ftp://ftp.eu.metabrainz.org/pub/musicbrainz-vm/

 Using this project you can make your own MusicBrainz VM.
 Please note that this project is not supported under Windows.
-Use a Mac or Linux and it should work fine.
+Use a Mac or Linux using VirtualBox and it should work fine.

 ## How to build a VM

+ONLY DO THIS STEP IF YOU WANT TO GO THE LOOOONG WAY.
+Download an image from the links above instead:

 1. Clone this repo
 2. Install VirtualBox.
 If you already have it installed, update to the lastest version!